vommidapuchinni/myapp/README.md

 Create a Dockerfile:

 In the project directory, create a file named Dockerfile and add the following content:
-# Use an official Node.js runtime as a parent image

 FROM node:14

-# Set the working directory
 WORKDIR /usr/src/app

-# Copy the current directory contents into the container at /usr/src/app
 COPY package*.json ./
 RUN npm install
 COPY . .

-# Make port 3000 available to the world outside this container
 EXPOSE 3000

-# Define environment variable
 ENV NODE_ENV=production

-# Run server.js when the container launches
 CMD ["node", "server.js"]

 Build the Docker image:

 Build the Docker image using the following command: